Embark on a fun-packed 4-day adventure that is tailored to those who take pride in unconventional outdoor travel!

 In addition to the famed sights of the Golden Circle and the Blue Lagoon, you will also see the beautiful waterfalls and majestic glaciers of the South Coast.
 Combined with glacier hiking and snowmobiling, you will enjoy a roller-coaster ride of Icelandic nature.

 Then spend some time in the capital of Reykjavík.
-Find your favourite speciality coffee shop, or sample the pastries at a local bakery to energize yourself before you head off to the countryside for some unforgettable experiences.
+Find your favorite specialty coffee shop, or sample the pastries at a local bakery to energize yourself before you head off to the countryside for some unforgettable experiences.
 This tour has more hiking and physical activity than some, so be sure to embrace quiet moments to recharge and get ready for the next adventure.

 After this introduction to the harsh and fascinating Icelandic landscape, you will have the afternoon and evening in the northernmost capital in the world, known for its great selection of restaurants and cafés.
 Settle into your hotel, then take a walk in the city area, visit the tower of Hallgrímskirkja church or just browse the many boutiques downtown.
 The city has something for everyone!